Genusbiz/docs/README.md

 # Genus docs
 This is the publically available documentation for the Genus App Platform&copy;.

-Feel free to contribute by submitting pull requests.
-Employees of Genus may commit directly.
-All pull requests and commits are reviewed by the internal Genus editorial board.
+Feel free to contribute!
+See [Ways to contribute](#ways-to-contribute) on how to do it.

 See www.genus.no for more general information about our products and our company.